 However, good short stories of any genre share a few common traits.
 They are compelling, full of vivid images, and they take the reader on a journey from beginning to end.

-That’s why short stories are such an effective way to help students of all grade levels master their writing skills.
+That’s why short stories are such an effective way to help students of all grade levels master their writing skills through writing their own story no less.

 Use Short Stories for Writing Practice, Mastery, and Success for ALL Grades